istvnurbn/istvnurbn.github.io/content/posts/007-quarter_of_debloat/index.md

 +++
 title = "quarter of debloat"
-summary = "I'm not a minimalist, but my digital clutter says otherwise.
-With thousands of photos and too many apps, it's time for a purge!" date = 2023-01-13T19:36:35+01:00 lastmod = [":git", "lastmod", "date", "publishDate"] thumbnailAlt = "Photo by Marcin Simonides on Unsplash."
+summary = "I consider myself a minimalist, but my digital clutter says otherwise.
+With thousands of photos and too many apps, it's time for a purge!" date = 2023-01-13T19:36:35+01:00 lastmod = [":git", "lastmod", "date", "publishDate"] thumbnailAlt = "A fully laden Volga whizzes by.
+Photo by Marcin Simonides on Unsplash."
 [params]
-  images = ["thumb.jpg"]
+  images = ["thumb_007.jpg"]
 draft = false
 +++